 Omega 3 fatty acids are a group of essential fats that have significant roles in the way your body functions.
-Unfortunately, your body can't produce enough of these essential fats on its own, therefore, you must obtain them from your diet.
+Your body can't produce enough of these essential fats on its own, therefore, you must obtain them from your diet.

 Three Different Types of Omega 3 Essential Fatty Acids

 There are three different types of omega 3 essential fatty acids.
 All together, these fatty acids are essential for the normal functioning of your body:

 The Health Benefits of Omega 3 Essential Fatty Acids

 You often heard that fats are bad for your health.
 However, this myth is far from the truth.
 Depending on the type of fats, they can be greatly beneficial to your health.
 Polyunsaturated fats such as omega 3 and 6 fatty acids, are those of the healthy fats.
 There are strong evidences that Omega 3 fatty acids provide significant health benefits to your body.